Oil prices continue to decrease in markets

 Report informs, either price for Brent crude oil decreased in the world markets.
-So, price for this crude down by 2,06% or 1,10 USD and made 52,21 USD per barrel.
+So, price for this crude reduced by 2,61% or 1,66 USD and made 62,06 USD per barrel.

 Nərmin RəhimovaNews Author